hailey129/hailey129/README.md

 🎓 Pursuing a Bachelor of Business (Business Analytics) at the University of Wollongong.
 💡 I am expanding my expertise in Python, R, SQL, Tableau, and Agile methodologies for data visualisation, machine learning, and business process optimisation.
 💬 I'm looking to work with you as a ICT Business Analyst/Data Analyst to apply my analytical and problem-solving skills.
-🧸 Hobbies: Singing along whenever I feel happy
+🧸 Hobbies: Playing sport and walking around during sunset

 ## 𐙚 Technology